japila-books/apache-spark-internals/docs/webui/jobs.md

 .Event Timeline in Jobs Tab
 image::spark-webui-jobs-event-timeline.png[align="center"]

-The Jobs tab consists of two pages, i.e. xref:spark-webui-AllJobsPage.adoc[All Jobs] and <<JobPage, Details for Job>> pages.
+The Jobs tab consists of two pages, i.e. spark-webui-AllJobsPage.md[All Jobs] and <<JobPage, Details for Job>> pages.

-Internally, the Jobs tab is represented by xref:spark-webui-JobsTab.adoc[JobsTab].
+Internally, the Jobs tab is represented by spark-webui-JobsTab.md[JobsTab].

 == [[JobPage]] Details for Job -- `JobPage` Page

-When you click a job in xref:spark-webui-AllJobsPage.adoc[AllJobsPage], you see the *Details for Job* page.
+When you click a job in spark-webui-AllJobsPage.md[AllJobsPage], you see the *Details for Job* page.

 .Details for Job Page
 image::spark-webui-jobs-details-for-job.png[align="center"]

-`JobPage` is a xref:spark-webui-WebUIPage.adoc[WebUIPage] that shows statistics and stage list for a given job.
+`JobPage` is a spark-webui-WebUIPage.md[WebUIPage] that shows statistics and stage list for a given job.

 Details for Job page is registered under `/job` URL, i.e. `http://localhost:4040/jobs/job/?id=0` and accepts one mandatory `id` request parameter as a job identifier.